 Coursework: Preference is given to students who will be enrolled in CE315/PPS 211/ENV 365 (Engineering Sustainable Design and the Global Community) in the spring semester.
 As part of this service-learning class, students will work in partnership with community leaders in an experiential learning process by engineering a designed solution for an identified community need.

 Personal Qualities: Students must be self-starters and willing to work hard, even in difficult situations.
 They must also be adventurous and willing to live without the usual comforts (electricity, running water).

-Housing and meals: Students will reside in a simple concrete “guesthouse.”
-The guesthouse has locking doors/windows and shared bathrooms with flush toilets and stall showers.
-Each room is equipped with mosquito nets and usually has electricity.
+Housing, meals, and transportation: Students will reside in a simple concrete “guesthouse.”
+The guesthouse has locking doors/windows and shared bathrooms with flush toilets (sometimes pour/flush) and stall showers (sometimes bucket showers).
+Each room is equipped with mosquito nets and usually has (sporadic) electricity.
 All meals (usually local fare) will be provided.
 Clothes must be washed by hand.